Rape Aggression Defense (RAD)

 - Do you need any prior experience to attend this class?
 Do I need to be in top physical shape to participate?

-No. This program is designed for the average woman with no previous experience or background in physical skills training.
+No. This program is designed for the average individual with no previous experience or background in physical skills training.

 - Is there a program in my area?